This post may contain affiliate links for products and ingredients I use and recommend. For more information, see my disclosures here.

 Let cool on a wire rack.
 Do not break apart the granola until it is completely cooled or you will not get big clusters.

-7. Chop the dried apricots
+6. Chop the dried fruit

 Combine the chopped, dried apricots and golden raisins in a small bowl.

-8. Break up Sourdough Granola and add dried fruit
+7. Break apart and add dried fruit

 On the sheet pan, toss in the dried fruit.